tang070205/tools/README.md

 create_phonon_compare.py is to compare the phonon dispersion of GPUMD and VASP (or QE).

-database2xyz.py is to extract .db format files, which may not be universal for the time being.

 dumpxyz2POSCAR.py It's a scaled-down version of aimd, a POSCAR exported directly to the GPUMD output dump.xyz with ase

 plot_hnemd_multiple.py is a drawing of the hnemd method computed many times using the GPUMD software package.